tmarjomaa/building4/content/posts/lets-give-azure-data-explorer-kusto-emulator-a-spin-in wsl.md

 ![Kusto Detective Agency - Onboarding badge](/images/kusto-s2-onboarding-badge.png)

-Before heading out to solve some of the other cases and to achieve rank prompotions on the Detective agency, I'll run few more queries.
+Before heading out to solve some of the other cases and to achieve rank promotions on the Detective agency, I'll run few more queries.
 This time adding the [month of year](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/monthofyearfunction) and [summarizing](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/summarizeoperator) the data by month.

 ```Kusto
 DetectiveCases